 Identify your needs

-For example, if you are an EU citizen who holds American citizenship, get your second passport that has less worldwide influence.
-Choosing a different country with less influence can help you to create a diverse profile for yourself.
+It is important to understand your needs before opting for dual citizenship or dual nationality.
+Consider all the major advantages a country’s citizenship can offer and make a choice for yourself.
+For example, if you are an EU citizen with American citizenship, get a second passport with less worldwide influence.
+Choosing a different country with less influence can help you create a diverse profile.

 Diversification is the key

-When an individual is opting for diversification in their portfolio, they should be clear about the kind of diversity they want to portray.
+When individuals opt for diversification in their portfolio, they should be clear about the diversity they want to portray.
 One of the first or direct citizenships that you acquire is of your ancestors and family.
+So, ensure you get another permanent residency or dual nationality that helps you enjoy the benefits more.
+Diversifying one’s portfolio adds more to them than one’s immediate or direct citizenship.

-The best way to find a solution is to think bigger and analyze the power that each country’s citizenship can give you.
-Try to opt for a country that has different strengths and powers than your home country to access for the best perks.
+For example, you may hold British citizenship and want to opt for dual citizenship in Portugal.
+Foreign nationals must understand the citizenship laws and rules before applying for dual nationality and settling on a second passport.
+The best way to find a solution is to think bigger and analyze the power each country’s citizenship can give you.
+To access the best perks, try to opt for a country with strengths and powers different from your home country.

 However, there are a few pointers that you should keep in mind while analyzing the ways you can diversify your passport.
-They are as follows

 • Can the new country improve my situation, or will it aggravate it?